godaddy/wp-reseller-store/getting-started.md

 Feel free to change the exposed port of `localhost:8080`.

-Once this file has been saved within the `wp-reseller-dev` directory please run:
+Once this file has been saved within the `wp-reseller-dev` directory, please run:

 ```
 docker-compose up
 ```

-This will go off to DockerHub and pull down the requested docker images Wordpress and SQL.
+This will go off to DockerHub and pull down the requested docker images for WordPress and SQL.

-### Create Wordpress Admin
+### Create WordPress Admin

-Visit `localhost:8080` to view your docker Wordpress installation and follow the steps on screen to create your admin account.
+Visit `localhost:8080` to view your docker WordPress installation and follow the steps on screen to create your admin account.

-Once logged in please you should now half 2 volumes in your `wp-reseller-dev` directory, `/wordpress` & `/plugins`
+Once logged in, you should now have 2 volumes in your `wp-reseller-dev` directory, `/wordpress` & `/plugins`

-In your console `cd` in to `/plugins` folder and clone this repository in to it.
+In your console, `cd` into the `/plugins` folder and clone this repository (wp-reseller-store) into it.

-Within the wordpress admin you should now see the reseller store plugin listed in plugin view.
+Within the WordPress admin, you should now see the reseller store plugin listed in the plugin view.

-Click activate to enable and then visit the reseller store plugin menu item in the sidebar and follow on screen instructions.
+Click "Activate" to enable the plugin, then visit the reseller store plugin menu item in the sidebar and follow on screen instructions to complete setup.